jax-ml/jax/docs/new_docs/301/custom-derivatives.md

 branch that doesn't log the key at all.
 Branches needn't agree on keys or types, and nested `cond`s nest their `CondSum`s.

 A rule's log return must be a dict (or `None`, meaning no logs).
-A few transposed contexts don't yet plumb logs through — `jax.remat`, `jax.custom_vjp` backward rules, and `lax.while_loop` — and logs inside them are silently dropped, consistent with drop-by-default.
+A couple of transposed contexts don't yet plumb logs through — `jax.custom_vjp` backward rules and `lax.while_loop` — and logs inside them are silently dropped, consistent with drop-by-default.
 For plumbing data out of a backward pass with mutable refs instead, see {doc}`refs`.

 (jax-301-structured-residuals)=